eke3/simple-shell/README.md

 * Built-in `cd` command to change current working directory in the shell session
 * Signal handling to respond to the Ctrl+C interrupt without terminating
 * User-configurable shell prompt via built-in command `prompt`
+* Built-in `jobs` command to display active background processes
+* Built-in `fg` command to bring a background process to the foreground
 * Detailed error messaging/handling

 ## Contact